MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/storage-spaces-direct-overview.md

 **Networking Hardware.** Storage Spaces Direct uses SMB3, including SMB Direct and SMB Multichannel, over Ethernet to communicate between servers.
 We strongly recommend 10+ GbE with remote-direct memory access (RDMA), either iWARP or RoCE.

 **Storage Hardware.** From 2 to 16 servers with local-attached SATA, SAS, or NVMe drives.
 Each server must have at least 2 solid-state drives, and at least 4 additional drives.
 The SATA and SAS devices should be behind a host-bus adapter (HBA) and SAS expander.
-We strongly recommend these meticulously engineered and extensively validated platforms from our partners.
+We strongly recommend the meticulously engineered and extensively validated platforms from our partners (coming soon).

 **Failover Clustering.** The built-in clustering feature of Windows Server is used to connect the servers.

 **Software Storage Bus.** The Software Storage Bus is new in Storage Spaces Direct.
 It spans the cluster and establishes a software-defined storage fabric whereby all the servers can see all of each other’s local drives.
 You can think of it as replacing costly and restrictive Fibre Channel or Shared SAS cabling.

-**Storage Bus Layer Cache.** The Software Storage Bus dynamically binds the fastest drives present (e.g. SSD) to slower drives (e.g. HDDs) to provide server-side read/write caching that accelerates IO and boosts throughput.
+**Storage Bus Layer Cache.** The [Software Storage Bus](https://technet.microsoft.com/en-us/windows-server-docs/storage/storage-spaces/software-storage-bus-overview) dynamically binds the fastest drives present (e.g. SSD) to slower drives (e.g. HDDs) to provide server-side read/write caching that accelerates IO and boosts throughput.

 **Storage Pool.** The collection of drives that will form the basis of Storage Spaces is called the Storage Pool.
 It is automatically created, and all eligible drives are automatically discovered and added to it.
 We strongly recommend you use one pool per cluster, with the default settings.

-**Storage Spaces.** Storage Spaces provides fault tolerance to virtual “disks” using mirroring, erasure coding, or both.
+**Storage Spaces.** Storage Spaces provides fault tolerance to virtual “disks” using [mirroring, erasure coding, or both](https://blogs.technet.microsoft.com/filecab/2016/09/06/volume-resiliency-and-efficiency-in-storage-spaces-direct/).
 You can think of it as distributed, software-defined RAID using the drives in the pool.
 In Storage Spaces Direct, these virtual disks typically have resiliency to two simultaneous drive or server failures (e.g. 3-way mirroring, with each data copy in a different server) though chassis and rack fault tolerance is also available.

 **Resilient File System (ReFS).** ReFS is the premier filesystem purpose-built for virtualization.
 It includes dramatic accelerations for VHD(X) file operations such as creation, expansion, and checkpoint merging, and built-in checksums to detect and correct bit errors.
 It also introduces Real-Time Tiering, which rotates data between so-called “hot” and “cold” storage tiers in real-time based on usage.